mongodb/docs-app-services/docs-release-notes.md

 - Configure and Update Your Data Model/ Update a Data Model: Note that required properties missing in a schema subset default to zero
 - Configure and Update your Data Model/ Data Model Mapping: Update default property type description with information on default zero values for missing required properties on a client's schema subset
-- Configure Sync/ Pause or Terminate Sync: Add procedures to pause and resume sync via the API
+- Configure Sync/ Pause or Terminate Sync: Add procedures to pause and resume sync using the API
 - Go to Production with Sync/ Production Checklist: Update and organize production checklist with new recommendations for oplog usage and recommended versions

 ## Reference